fbergot/florianBergot_5_03062021/README.md

 ### run the test ###

-For run the test, npm run test
+For run the test, npm run test (not start server before the test)